List of Power Rangers Jungle Fury characters: Dai Shi

+When the Shark Spirit Ranger was destroyed by the modified Claw Cannon, Dai Shi was told that Master Finn was absorbed into the Crystal Eye.
+Dai Shi then had Scorch give orders to Unidoom to get rid of that Crystal Eye.
+When RJ and Master Finn infiltrated the temple, Dai Shi fought RJ after Master Finn & Phant warned him that someday Jarrod would cast him out.
+After Unidoom's destruction and the Spirit Rangers' defection, Dai Shi uses Whiger in the Phantom Beast Generals' next test of loyalty by having him take Casey's tiger spirit.
+Once Whiger passed, Dai Shi undergoes the change into the Phantom Beast King, endowed with the spirit of the Griffin.
+However, Scorch became aware of Jarrod's influence over Dai Shi when he makes Camille a Phantom Beast General and strips Whiger of his rank and Rinzin Power.

-After Grinder's defeat, when Scorch questioned Dai Shi's decision to promote Camille out respect in her power or out of care for her, Dai Shi realizes his hold over Jarrod is beginning to malfunction when he attempted to kill Scorch for questioning him.
-Eventually, Dai Shi regains total control, until Casey's interference managed to break the spirit's hold over Jarrod and is forced to leave his body before siphoning out both his Rinzin and Camille's.
-Now without a host, Dai Shi begin the final stages of his war and gather enough fear to resurrect his army.
-But once his revived army was destroyed, Dai Shi used the masters' animal spirits to restore his physical form - a large, golden multi-headed dragon monster - and was practically invincible.
+After Grinder's defeat, Dai Shi realizes his hold over Jarrod is beginning to malfunction when he attempted to kill Scorch for questioning him.
+Eventually, Dai Shi regains total control, until Casey stormed his palace.
+After a long battle, Casey managed to break the spirit's hold over Jarrod and is forced to leave his body before siphoning out both his Rinzin and Camille's.
+Now without a host, Dai Shi began the final stages of his war and gathered enough fear to resurrect his army.
+But once his revived army was destroyed, Dai Shi used the masters' animal spirits to restore his physical form and nearly destroys the Rangers.
 However, when Jarrod attacked Dai Shi from the inside, the monster was weakened enough to finally be destroyed by the three chosen guardians: Casey, Theo, and Lily.

 He is voiced by Geoff Dolan.
+While possessing Jarrod, he is portrayed by Bede Skinner.

 Jarrod

 Jarrod was a student of the Pai Zhua and wielder of the lion spirit, able to assume a black lion/Ranger-like armored form known as the Black Lion Warrior when in battle.
 Though he was highly skilled enough to earn the chance to become one of the guardians of Dai Shi's prison, Jarrod's arrogance forced Master Mao to dismiss him and select Casey instead.
 In response, Jarrod attacks Mao, accidentally freeing the evil Dai Shi from his prison.
 Jarrod flees in the chaos, but is taken over by Dai Shi as he runs away.
-Although he now serves as Dai Shi's host, Jarrod still retains his memories and emotions, as well as a bit self-control.
-Blaming Casey for his expulsion, Jarrod eventually shows up in person and demonstrates his superiority to the Red Ranger at the time the Five Fingers of Poison began their attack, easily defeating Casey without breaking a sweat.
+Although he now serves as Dai Shi's host, Jarrod still retains some degree of influence.
+When the Phantom Beasts kidnapped Masters Phant, Swoop and Finn, Jarrod soon began attempting to regain control from Dai Shi, something that Scorch and Snapper take notice of.